 Override restrictions that prevent the command from succeeding, just

 so the changes do not compromise security.
-For example, Force will
+For example, -Force will

-file path, but it will not attempt to change file permissions.
+override the read-only attribute but it will not attempt to change file permissions.

 -Credential PSCredential